 Making Your First Cake

 And now we're going to tell you how to bake a terrifically easy cake.
 It's going to become your go-to cake, and you're going to make it at least once a week, all year long, even in the summer.
-You'll do it in the morning, and by noon you'll barely notice it.
 Until one day, in the very near future, you'll be trying to think of what snack to make for yourself, and you'll hear yourself say, "It's really just simpler to bake a cake."
 Like a much more practical, modern-day Marie Antoinette.

 And now, to the cake.
 You'll need an 8-inch round cake pan.
 There's no creaming involved, so it's easier to make than cookies.
 You don't even need to use a mixer, you can mix it up by hand.
 If you have a mixer, they're great for whipping air into the batter, which makes an airier cake.
 A few minutes on the paddle attachment will do the trick.
 But if you don't have one, or simply don't care to set it up and do all that every time, you can confidently skip it.
 The point of this cake is that it should require about the same effort as making an omelet, or a nice grilled sandwich.